David Schulhof

-David Schulhof is an American music industry executive and investor.
-He was previously President of Music Publishing at LiveOne, a media company for livestream and on-demand audio, video and podcast content.
-He is also the former President of Music at AGC Studios and IM Global Studios and was the co-founder and CEO of Evergreen Copyrights.
-He is a member of the New York State Bar.
+David Kenneth Schulhof is an American music industry executive and investor.
+He is the founder and chief executive officer of the MUSQ Global Music Industry ETF, an exchange-traded fund focused on companies involved in the music industry.
+Schulhof was president of music publishing at LiveOne and president of music at AGC Studios and IM Global Studios.
+He is also the co-founder and former chief executive officer of Evergreen Copyright Acquisitions and is a member of the New York State Bar.

-Schulhof is the founder and CEO of MUSQ Global Music Industry ETF, an exchange-traded fund for investment in the music industry.

 Early life and education

-Schulhof was born and grew up in New York City.
-His mother is an antiquarian, and his father Michael Schulhof, a businessman, was the chief executive of Sony Corporation of America in the 1990s.
-He graduated from Georgetown University and received a Juris Doctor from New York University.
+Schulhof was born and raised in New York City.
+His father, Michael Schulhof, was a businessman who was chief executive officer of Sony Corporation of America in the 1990s.
+His mother worked as an antiquarian.

+Schulhof graduated from Georgetown University and later received a Juris Doctor from New York University.
 He is a member of the New York State Bar.

 Career

-In the 1990s, Schulhof migrated from business affairs to the music industry.
+Schulhof began his career in business affairs and later moved into the music industry.
 He worked for Dimension Films and Miramax.

-In 1999, he became VP of motion picture music and legal affairs for Miramax, where he served as executive producer on more than a hundred soundtracks.
+In 1999 he became vice president of motion picture music and legal affairs at Miramax.
+During this period he was executive producer on more than one hundred film soundtracks.

-Together with music executives Joel Katz and Richard Perna, Schulhof created the music publishing company EverGreen Copyright Acquisitions in 2006 by buying six music catalogs, including Rykomusic.
-Schulhof and Perna served as co-CEOs, with Schulhof overseeing the company’s global film, TV and advertising department as well as creative affairs.
-The same year, they purchased the MC Hammer catalog and the copyright administration company Integrated Copyright Group to manage their worldwide administration.
-EverGreen acquired the writer's share of Tupac Shakur's publishing catalog and the rap label Death Row Records in 2007.
+In 2006 Schulhof, together with music executives Joel Katz and Richard Perna, founded the music publishing company EverGreen Copyright Acquisitions.
+The company began by acquiring several music catalogs, including Rykomusic.
+Schulhof and Perna were co-chief executive officers, with Schulhof overseeing film, television, advertising, and creative affairs.

+The company later acquired the music catalog of MC Hammer and the copyright administration company Integrated Copyright Group.
+EverGreen also acquired the writer’s share of Tupac Shakur's publishing catalog and entered into a licensing agreement involving the catalog of Death Row Records.

-EverGreen was sold to BMG Rights Management in 2010, when it held 65,000 copyrights.
-Schulhof became managing director of media business at G2, a private equity spinoff of Guggenheim Partners.
+EverGreen was acquired by BMG Rights Management in 2010, at which time it controlled approximately 65,000 copyrights.

+After the sale of EverGreen, Schulhof became managing director of media business at G2, a private equity affiliate of Guggenheim Partners.

-Schulhof formed a joint venture with IM Global, a subsidiary of Reliance Group, in 2014.
-He became president and partner of their music division, IM Global Music, managing film soundtracks and other music for IM Global.
-In 2015, he brokered a multiple picture deal with Republic Records for music-driven feature films.
+In 2014 Schulhof formed a joint venture with IM Global, a subsidiary of the Reliance Group.
+He was president and partner of IM Global Music, overseeing music for the company’s film and television projects.

+In 2015 he brokered a multi-picture agreement with Republic Records to develop music-driven feature films.

-In 2017, Schulhof served as Executive Producer of the music documentary Clive Davis: The Soundtrack of Our Lives.
-The film was sold to Apple Music and opened up the Tribeca Film Festival at Radio City Music Hall that year.
+In 2017 Schulhof was executive producer of the music documentary Clive Davis: The Soundtrack of Our Lives, which premiered as the opening film of the Tribeca Film Festival and was later released by Apple Music.

-In 2018, together with other IM Global executives, Schulhof moved to AGC Studios, overseeing music-driven film and TV content, as well as AGC's music publishing operations as Head of Music.
+In 2018 Schulhof joined AGC Studios as head of music, overseeing music-driven film and television projects as well as the studio's music publishing operations.

-In 2023, Schulhof developed the MUSQ Global Music Industry ETF, an exchange-traded fund for investment in the music industry.
-Schulhof acts as CEO of the ETF, which includes 48 companies including music labels, streaming platforms, concert promoters, and technology manufacturers, including Apple Inc. and Sony Group.
+In 2023 Schulhof launched the MUSQ Global Music Industry ETF, an exchange-traded fund designed to provide investors exposure to companies operating across the music industry, including record labels, streaming platforms, concert promoters, and technology companies.